 The virus was developed to perform two things

 Replace data on hard drives with a picture of a burning American flag while it passes on the IP addresses of the malware-infected computers back to the system connected to the network.

 The virus contains three elements

 Dropper – The dropper is the prime component and it carries and passes on the source of infection.
 As the name suggests it drops the wiper and the reporter onto the infected system.
 It copies itself in the infected system and operates to execute and generate infection all by itself when the Windows starts.

 Wiper – This is the second component and its considered to be destructive.
 This collects all the files from the infected computer and deletes them.
 The erased files are then wiped on the master boot record and ensures that the user cannot recover the deleted files.

 Reporter – The last component is the reporter, it sends information about infection back to the attacker.

 The Shamoon Virus can be combated from infecting your PC with help of an antivirus software.
-Free Antivirus offered by Comodo consists of distinct features like Viruscope, Host Intrusion Procedure which offers the best protection against any threat.
+Antivirus offered by Comodo consists of distinct features like Viruscope, Host Intrusion Procedure which offers the best protection against any threat.